ElliotKillick/windows-vs-linux-loader-architecture/README.md

 This repo was released in conjunction with an article on ["What is Loader Lock?"](https://elliotonsecurity.com/what-is-loader-lock).

 The loader is a vital part of any operating system.
-It's responsible for loading programs and libraries into a process' address space and is the first component to run code when a process starts.
+It's responsible for loading executable modules into a process' address space and is the first component to run code when a process starts.
 Starting a process includes tasks like initializing critical data structures, loading dependencies, and running the program.

 The intentions of this document are to: